12 Things Authors Want Editors to Know

 Once you’ve been a professional editor for a while, it’s easy to get a bit cocky.
 You think you know it all.
 But every once in a while, it’s useful to step out of your editing bubble and really consider things from the author’s perspective …

-At the Society for Editors and Proofreaders’ annual conference a few months ago, I had the opportunity to hear about the other side of editing.
+At the Chartered Institute of Editing and Proofreading’s annual conference, I had the opportunity to hear about the other side of editing.
 A panel of authors got together to share their experiences.

-Though nothing they revealed particularly surprised me (which I took to be a good thing), much of what they said helped me see my work more acutely and empathetically from the point of view of my clients.
+Though nothing they revealed particularly surprised me (which I took to be a good thing), much of what they said helped me see editing work more acutely and empathetically from the point of view of clients.

 Here are twelve things I learned authors want their editors to know.